-- 4Kw No vent required
+- 4kW No vent required

-- 5Kw For homes built before 2010 no vent required.
-For homes built after 2010 550mm sq
+- 5kW For homes built before 2010 no vent is required.
+For homes built after 2010 550mm sq.

-- 7Kw 1650mm sq (50mm diameter)
+- 8kW 1650mm sq.
+(50mm diameter)

-- 8Kw 1650mm sq (50mm diameter)
+- 12kW 4950mm sq.
+(100mm diameter)

-Only permanently open vents can be used and consideration should be given to draught when the stove is not in use, therefore site this vent carefully.
+Only permanently open vents can be used, and consideration should be given to draught when the stove is not in use, therefore site this vent carefully.
 The vent covers should comply with Building Regulations Part J and should be sited where they cannot be blocked.